fujaba/fulibFx/docs/tutorial/data-flow.md

 }
 ```

-The same approach can be used with Runnables instead of Consumers if only an effect needs to be triggered.
+The same approach can be used with Runnables instead of Consumers if only an effect needs to be triggered without passing any data.
-Instead of the `@Param` annotation, callbacks can also be set using getters, setters, or constructor parameters.
+Instead of the `@Param` annotation, callbacks can also be set using getters, setters, or constructor parameters, though that is not very advisable.

 ### Properties

-For bidirectional data flow Properties can be used.
+For bidirectional data flow, Properties can be used.
 Instead of defining a Runnable or Consumer directly, you can create a Property and then register listeners to it.

 ```java